jonathanconway/react-mvp/README.md

 }
 ```

-3. Declare your presenter, as a class that inherits from `Presenter` in react-mvp.
+Then declare your presenter, as a class that inherits from `Presenter` in react-mvp.

 ```js
 import { Presenter } from 'react-mvp'